APACTestDrive/CloudNative_AppDev/README.md

 ## Scenario

 You are an application developer who will be developing a brand new cloud native loyalty application for Café Supremo, which will be deployed to the Oracle Cloud.
 The reason why you want to adopt a cloud native approach has partially been driven by the need to go to market quicker, by delivering new features more frequently, but also more reliably.
-And you are able to do this by developing Microservices that has less dependencies on other services, as well as the footprint being smaller and easier to deploy.
+And you are able to do this by developing Microservices that has less dependency on other services, as well as the footprint being smaller and easier to deploy.
 What’s also attractive with Microservices is that you can use the best programming language for the job.
 So, you could end up with a polyglot application.
 To be able to deliver this new style of cloud native application approach, you will need to adopt the Agile development practice to continuously integrate and deliver these services and features.
 The application basically consists of two parts:

 1. The user interface that is built using Oracle JET framework, packaged as a WAR file and deployed to a Java Cloud Service instance.
-2. The Reward Collection backend service, which is a Microservice written in Node.js, packaged as a ZIP file and deployed to an Application Container Cloud Service instance.
+2. The Reward Service backend service, which is a Microservice written in Node.js, packaged as a ZIP file and deployed to an Application Container Cloud Service instance.
 3. The customer data is stored in the Database Cloud Service and the data is cached in Application Container Cache.

 ![](images/architecture.png)

+You will use Apiary to write your API for the Reward Service backend and generate the API Blueprint.
+This API will be called by the client JET UI frontend.
+Once the API Blueprint is ready, you will use the Mock Server to test your API.
+We can also use the Mock Server for client application development & testing.

 You will use DevCS as the core CI/CD software lifecycle management tool for your Agile development and DevOps pipeline.
 A developer could use their favourite IDE or editor to write their code.
 In this scenario a developer will be using an open source editor called Brackets which can synchronise the code changes with the Git repository in Developer Cloud Service.

-Different developers or teams can work independently on the JET UI frontend and the Node.js Rewards Service backend.
+Different developers or teams can work independently on the JET UI frontend and the Node.js Rewards Service backend from the API Blueprint.
 The two parts can be integrated and delivered continuously through Oracle Developer Cloud Service.

 A project manager will be logging into Developer Cloud Service and manage the Café Supremo project from issue tracking to tracking the build, deploy and release progress.